Northern Valencian: Morphology

-Castellon's Valencian
+Castellon Valencian

+Also termed Castellonenc Valencian.
 The existence of this dialectal zone opposite to Northern Transitional Valencian is founded by a very symbolical feature for the speakers: the -e of the first person of indicative (pense 'I think', parle 'I speak').
-If the criteria for the classification of Castellon's Valencian would be based only in the treatment of final -r and the phoneme //d͡ʒ//, would be necessary to circumscribe Castellon's Valencian only to the coastal zone between Benicàssim and Xilxes, since this is the area that maintains final -r (cantar 'to sing', fer 'to do', patir 'to suffer') and do not deaffricate ever //d͡ʒ// in intervocalic position.
-It is believed that, even though the relevance of these two last features, the grouping of l'Alcalatén and el Pla de l'Arc with the northern sector of la Plana is a fact that must take into account the sum of other phonetic features, like the lack of contrast between //ʃ// and //s//, the palatalisation of //t͡s// and //d͡z//, the use of the diphthong //wi// in cuit ('cooked') and huit ('eight') and the model of verbal conjugation.
+If the criteria for the classification of Castellon Valencian would be based only in the treatment of final -r and the phoneme //d͡ʒ//, would be necessary to circumscribe Castellon Valencian only to the coastal zone between Benicàssim and Xilxes, since this is the area that maintains final -r (cantar 'to sing', fer 'to do', patir 'to suffer') and do not deaffricate ever //d͡ʒ// in intervocalic position.
+It is believed that, even though the relevance of these two last features, the grouping of Alcalatén and Pla de l'Arc with the northern sector of la Plana is a fact that must take into account the sum of other phonetic features, like the lack of contrast between //ʃ// and //s//, the palatalisation of //t͡s// and //d͡z//, the use of the diphthong //wi// in cuit ('cooked') and huit ('eight') and the model of verbal conjugation.